Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Reflected BSDE whose obstacle is not cadlag

 Let $T>0$ be a fixed terminal time.
 Let $f$ be a driver.
 Let $\xi= (\xi_t)_{t\in[0,T]}$ be a left-limited process in ${\cal S}^2$.
-We suppose moreover that the process $\xi$ is right upper-semicontinuous (r.u.s.c. for short).
+We suppose moreover that the process $\xi$ is r.u.s.c.
 A process $\xi$ satisfying the previous properties will be called a \emph{barrier}, or an \emph{obstacle}.

 \begin{Remark} Let us note that in the following definitions and results we can relax the assumption of existence of left limits for the obstacle $\xi$.
 All the results still hold true provided we replace the process $(\xi_{t-})_{t\in]0,T]}$ by the process $(\underline {\xi}_{t})_{t\in ]0,T]}$ defined by $\underline{\xi}_t:= \limsup_{s \uparrow t, s< t} \xi_s,$ for all $t\in]0,T].$ We recall that $\underline \xi$ is a predictable process (cf. \cite[Thm.
 90, page 225]{DM1}).
 We call the process $\underline \xi$ the left upper-semicontinuous envelope of $\xi$. \end{Remark}